python-postgres/fe/README.md

 # About

 py-postgresql is a Python 3 package providing modules for working with PostgreSQL.
-This includes a high-level driver, and many other tools that support a developer working with PostgreSQL databases.
+Primarily, a high-level driver for querying databases.

 For a high performance async interface, MagicStack's asyncpg http://github.com/MagicStack/asyncpg should be considered.